YOUMUMBLUAD/LuaObfuscator/README.md

 # LuaObfuscator
 A simple and effective lua obfuscator.
 The Licence of this repo applies to My obfuscator only.
-Not the lua source.
+Not the lua exe package.